Last updated on December 19th, 2019 at 06:29 pm

 This past weekend, I made my first trip to the Grand Canyon.
 It took me six months of living nearby to finally visit this famous place.
 Even though world travel is part of my big dream, I brushed off visiting the National park because I didn’t think it was a big deal.
 It’s a canyon.

 Plenty of other people I know have been to the Grand Canyon, and while they liked it, they didn’t manage to convince me it was worth the trip.
 They complained mostly of the crowds, the parking and the cost of staying in the park.

-So much for listening to what other people have to say because I loved it.
+So much for listening to what other people have to say … because I now love the Grand Canyon.

 Kill your knees.

 Get nauseous from the altitude.

 But if you can plan for it and pace yourself, you’re in for an unexpected time of your life.